-As how many of my hiking guide start, they’re a product of my friends asking me for hike recommendations.
+Many of my hiking guides start as a product of my friends asking me for hike recommendations.
 And why not share this with more people?
 So here’s another take as a further jumping board from my Best Hikes Around Seattle guide.
 As you start hiking more, you’ll probably find yourself wanting to do more and more interesting hikes, whether longer or harder.
 Maybe you’re intrigued by day hikes that take longer than a few hours and maybe ones that might involve scrambling.
 So I’ve compiled some lists for hikes regionally based around Seattle sorted by difficulty and skill level.
 I created my own rating system, somewhat that give a bit more distinction than the typical hike-scramble-climb ratings.
 However, rating systems are always subjective, though they can relatively provide a good estimate for difficulty.
 When you feel comfortable with one level, that may be time to try the next one up!

 - Beginner: You’re excited to just get out, and this can be a challenge if you haven’t really hiked before.
 Roughly < 2000 ft gain and < 6 miles